johnmorganmanos/johnmorganmanos.github.io/_pages/about.md

 My research interests include
   - Glacial seismology and its applications in observing glacier sliding
   - Using distributed acoustic sensing to better understand subglacial processes and basal-ice interactions
-  - Observing and modeling glacier geophysical processes
+  - Observing and modeling glacier geophysical and hydrological processes